notrightending/cellular-automata-tkinter/README.md

 # Overiew
 Simple Python implementation of cellular automata using Tkinter for GUI

 Interface to upload/create automata is not implemented yet, but you can directly pass automata in a form of JSON file.
-Example can be found in "saves" directory.
+Example can be found in "automata" directory.

 **Left click on the cell** — changes state of a cell.